 Above: An image from a bypass graft ultrasound of the legs showing blood flow in a grafted artery.

 - The vascular technologist will explain your exam and answer any questions you may have.

 - Your procedure will be performed with you lying on the examination table on your back with your hands at your sides or on your stomach.

-- A transducer, a small, microphone-like device, will be placed over various locations on your leg(s).
+- A transducer, a small device similar to a microphone, will be placed over various locations on your legs.

 - You blood pressure will be taken at both your foot and your arm.